 It didn’t take long for his customers to realize that the air in their neighborhoods was improving.
-Soon, real estate agents asked Abe to have some cards printed so they could refer new home-owners to his service.
+Soon, real estate agents asked Abe to have some cards printed so they could refer new home-owners to his trash company.

 He hired neighbors as his employees.
 “Whenever there was a job opening, there was somebody there waiting to fill it.”
-He believed that employees are what makes or breaks a business.
-Abe built a reputation of great service, never missing a day on the route, including holidays.
+He believed that employees are what makes or breaks a trash company.
+Abe built a reputation for great service, never missing a day on the route, including holidays.
 He was too busy to afford to get behind.
 Some said they could set their watches according to what time Abe’s Trash Service would arrive.

 In 1959, Abe moved his family to a farm along Dutch Hall Road.
 Abe’s Trash Service is still located in this area today.
-Abe retired in 1967, selling each driver his route.
+Abe retired from his trash company in 1967, selling each driver his route.
 In 1970, John, his son, purchased one route and has built the current Abe’s Trash Service from this single route.

 - Abe’s provides weekly trash removal service to our customers

 - Abe’s also offers recycling, dumpster rental, and yard waste service

 - Trash carts, yard waste carts, and recycling bins are available

 - Abe’s trash company offers front load and rear load style containers from 2 to 8 yards, emptied 1 to 6 times a week

 - Abe’s also offers trash compactors and recycling services to our commercial customers

 What items will you not take?